 3.1.
 Data description

-Eurostat together with the National Statistical Institutes of EU Member States and European Free Trade Association (EFTA) countries has set up and maintains a unique statistical business register called the EuroGroups Register (EGR) gathering information on multinational enterprise group operating in Europe (EU Member States and EFTA countries).
+Eurostat together with the National Statistical Institutes of European Union (EU) Member States and European Free Trade Association (EFTA) countries has set up and maintains a unique statistical business register called the EuroGroups Register (EGR) gathering information on multinational enterprise groups operating in EU Member States and EFTA countries The EGR covers multinational enterprise groups having at least one Legal unit located in the EU Member States or EFTA countries.
+It includes micro data about the control structures of multinational enterprise groups, their constituent Legal units and corresponding Enterprises.
+The EGR is a statistical business register accessible by the National Statistical Institutes, National Central Banks and the European Central Bank for statistical purpose only.

 Concentration of multinational enterprise groups by NACE Rev. 2 activity (egr_conc).

-Share of total employment in EU of the largest MNE groups by NACE activity of the enterprises belonging to the groups.
-The total employment used Structural business statistical figures.
+Share of total employment in EU of the largest multinational enterprise groups by NACE activity of the enterprises belonging to the groups.
+The total employment refers to the Structural business statistical figures.

-Multinational enterprise groups in EU-EFTA countries by controlling country, size class and NACE Rev. 2 activity.
+Multinational enterprise groups in EU-EFTA countries by controlling country, size class and NACE Rev. 2 activity (egr_mne_n2sc).

 Multinational enterprise groups employment by controlling country group size class NACE Rev. 2 and country of work (egr_mne_empw).